DataInfamous/social-friction-survey/README.md

 |S5 Addiction   |123|1.30|0.54|0.5|2.0|
 |S6 Child       |86 |1.18|0.35|0.5|2.0|

 *Scale: 0–2.
 S6 N is lower due to the optional flag on that scenario.
-Scores computed using rubric v1 scoring script.*
+Scores computed using rubric v1 scoring script.
+Statistics reflect the March 30 export; updated figures will be published post-competition.*

 -----